shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 mlp_size = 768 (decreases size of MLP to reduce parameters, but deep enough to capture complex features)
 ```

 The model size has been greatly decreased, with only 87,014 parameters (based on model summary).
-Furthermore, making these changes this drastically improved test accuracy to 61.73% (loss of 0.91), but the model would still begin to overfit the training data after ~15-20 epochs, as seen below:
+Furthermore, making these changes drastically improved test accuracy to 61.73% (loss of 0.91).
+However, the model began
+to overfit the training data after ~15-20 epochs (as can be seen below).
+This is due to the model beginning to memorise the dataset, rather than learning the features of the dataset, which is also a problem prevalent for small datasets when trained for long periods.

 <img src="misc\past_results\example_accuracy_plot.png" width="300" height=""/> <img src="misc\past_results\example_loss_plot.png" width="300" height=""/>

-Furthermore, for the purposes of this project, the model didn't need to be trained for more than 15-20 epochs to get performance (this is bad practice in real life, please refer to Section 5 for more information).
+Thus, for the purposes of this project, the model didn't need to be trained for more than 15-20 epochs to get performance (this is bad practice in real life, please refer to Section 5 for more information).

 ### 4.2.3.
 Hyperparameter Tuning
 The following parameters were kept the same throughout testing (unless specified in the table below):